A Comprehensive Guide to Pest Inspections

 • eliminate damage to physical assets caused by pests.

-Rodents can cause serious property damage including fire by chewing wires and spilling flammable or hazardous chemicals.
-These problems can be eliminated by maintaining a clean facility or warehouse and adhering to safe food storage guidelines.
+Rodents can cause serious property damage, including fire, by chewing wires and spilling flammable or hazardous chemicals.
+These problems can be avoided by maintaining a clean facility or warehouse and adhering to safe food storage guidelines.

 Food Industry

 Pests carry foodborne pathogens that can contaminate food and food contact surfaces which can lead to serious food poisoning.
-Unable to control pest infestation can damage business reputation, costly sanitation regulatory fines, lawsuit, or even fatality.
+Being unable to control pest infestation can also damage a business’s reputation, and result in costly sanitation regulatory fines, lawsuits, or even fatalities.

 Agriculture